xiangzhou/xiangzhou.github.io/_pages/resources.md

 ## SRT-Server for spatial transcriptomics data analysis

-* The current server is accessible <a href="https://spatialtranscriptomicsanalysis.com">here</a>.
+* The current server is accessible <a href="https://spatialtranscriptomicsanalysis.com">here</a>, with source code available on <a href="https://github.com/biostat0903/SRT-Server">github</a>.

 * Citation: Sheng Yang, and Xiang Zhou (2023).
 SRT-Server: Powering the analysis and visualization of spatially resolved transcriptomics data.

 ## PGS-Server for constructing polygenic scores in genome-wide association studies

-* The current server is accessible <a href="https://pgs-server.com">here</a>.
+* The current server is accessible <a href="https://pgs-server.com">here</a>, with source code available on <a href="https://github.com/biostat0903/PGS-Server">github</a>.

 * Citation: Sheng Yang, and Xiang Zhou (2022).
-PGS-server: accuracy, robustness and transferability of polygenic score methods for biobank scale studies.
+PGS-server: Accuracy, robustness and transferability of polygenic score methods for biobank scale studies.
+Briefings in Bioinformatics.
+23: bbac039.

 ## eQTL mapping results on 1,032 African Americans and 801 European Americans in GENOA